lducc/MediVoice/README.md

 # MediVoice

-A Speech-to-Text model for medical Vietnamese audio.
+A Speech-to-Text model for medical Vietnamese audio, currently configured with FastAPI and OpenAI for language processing.

 ## Files